Punctate inner choroidopathy (PIC)

 Rare Disease Organisation(s)

-We are not aware of any rare disease organisations for punctate inner choroidopathy (PIC) in Australia.
-If you are aware of any organisations, please let us know via the Contribute page.
-If you are interested in starting an Australian organisation for people living with PIC, please see Engaged, Ethical and Effective: A Guide for Rare Disease Organisation Leaders in Australia.
+We are not aware of any rare disease organisations for PIC in Australia.
+If you know of any rare disease organisation supporting people living with PIC, please let us know via the Contribute page.
+If you are interested in starting an Australian organisation, please see Engaged, Ethical and Effective: A Guide for Rare Disease Organisation Leaders in Australia.

 For information on available government and social services that provide support for individuals with a rare disease, please visit the National and State Services pages.